DOCA NVMe Emulation Application Guide

 The host configures the controller by setting initial parameters in the CC register and enables it by setting the enable bit.

-The host sets up the admin submission and completion queues to handle administrative commands.
+The host sets up the admin submission and completion queues for handling administrative commands.

 Administrative commands are issued to retrieve namespace information and perform other setup tasks.